astrellon/teaching/docs/modernApp/index.md

 - Let’s create a basic state management without and UI.
 - Let’s create a basic virtual DOM UI library without TSX.
 - Let’s add TSX support.
+- Let's make a fully working Todo app.

 ## Basic state management

 ### What
 In relation to web dev state management is simply how the information about the web app is stored.

 Very early on in web apps state management was given little thought as most web sites had limited functionality.
-As seen [here](https://www.javaworld.com/article/2077176/using-javascript-and-forms.html) in an article from 1996 JavaScript is being used to pull and change data on form input elements before the data is sent to the server in a format similar to URL parameters ([more info on MDN about format data](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Sending_and_retrieving_form_data)).
+As seen [here](https://www.javaworld.com/article/2077176/using-javascript-and-forms.html) in an article from 1996 JavaScript is being used to pull and change data on form input elements before the data is sent to the server in a format similar to URL parameters ([more info on MDN about form data](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Sending_and_retrieving_form_data)).

 Whilst this wouldn't be recommended by today's standards it does show an example of state management.
 The state is being stored on the form input elements and updating those values updates the UI and conversely clicking the submit button allows for the JavaScript to pull data off those elements and do validations.